Gameture-Mods/Devine-Magik-Minecraft-Mod/README.md

 ##Found a Bug or Want to Add Something to The Mod?
 If you have found a bug or you just want something added to the modification, please go to the "[Issues](https://github.com/Gameture-Mods/Devine-Magik-Minecraft-Mod/issues)" section on GitHub, create a new issue, and tell us about it!
 Remember, if we don't know what it is, we can't fix it.

+##Want to Complain?
+Go somewhere else then, we dont want you.